Alta Via 2: North

 Add a rest day

-For those wanting a break part way through, our recommended location for a rest day would be the small resort town of Corvara, off-route at Passo Gardena on stage 4.
+For those wanting a break part way through, our recommended location for a rest day would be at the hotel in Passo Sella itself, or at the small resort town of Corvara, off-route at Passo Gardena on stage 4.
 The rest day comes part way through stage 4 of our standard itinerary, giving 2 shorter days (to and from the bus stop at Passo Gardena) either side of the rest day.
 Corvara is a great place to relax, with comfortable hotels and a number of great restaurants.

 We can also arrange a rest day in Malga Ciapela - this comes on the penultimate night, but would allow you to take the cable car up the Marmolada, an unrivalled panoramic viewpoint over the Dolomites.